siyul-park/uniflow/README.md

 make build
 ```

-Upon completion, the executable will be located in the `dist` folder.
+After building, the executable will be located in the `dist` directory.

-### ⚡ Example Run
+### ⚡ Run an Example

-Let's run a simple HTTP request example using [ping.yaml](./examples/ping.yaml):
+Let's run a basic HTTP request handling example, [ping.yaml](./examples/ping.yaml):

 ```yaml
 - kind: listener